lenchsam/Procedural-Generation-Demo/README.md

 ## About

-Athena Hex utilises a variety of different procedural generation techniques to achieve a hexagon grid-based map.
+This project utilises a variety of different procedural generation techniques to achieve a hexagon grid-based map.
 These include poisson disc sampling, perlin noise, and more.
 It was originally inspired by a mobile game called *The Battle of Polytopia*; I wanted to replicate this in my own way.
 It's currently just a programming adventure for me, but I aim to add some unique and well designed mechanics in the future.
 It has some basic features like unit movement, and city placement.
 This is just intended as a project for me to learn different things like saving to files, algorithms etc. For that reason, it is not intended to be a full featured, polished game.
 ## Useful Links
  - [Procedural Generation Class](https://github.com/lenchsam/Procedural-Generation-Demo/blob/main/Assets/Scripts/HexGrid/ProceduralGeneration.cs)
  - [Grid Functions Class](https://github.com/lenchsam/Procedural-Generation-Demo/blob/main/Assets/Scripts/HexGrid/HexGrid.cs)